 Great Lakes Fly & Outdoors

-This YouTube Channel is still growing but his how-to video for catching trout through the ice is in the top three videos for ice fishing.
-Great Lakes Fly & Outdoors covers unique fishing techniques and methods that are outside the norm.
+This YouTube Channel is still growing, but his how-to video for catching trout through the ice is in the top three videos for ice fishing.
+In addition, great Lakes Fly & Outdoors covers unique fishing techniques and methods that are outside the norm.

-Murda is a Minnesota fisherwoman who really knows how to bring in fish for just about any weather condition.
+Murda is a Minnesota fisherwoman who really knows how to bring in fish for just any weather condition.
 Her FishN More Channel has over 49,000 subscribers and almost 6 million views.
 This video is one of the first I’ve seen for the 2020-2021 winter season.
-First, new ice is tricky, and she gives some tips of the trade.
+But, first, new ice is tricky, and she gives some tips on the trade.